rot1024/notiondown/README.md

 const posts = await client.getAllPosts();

 for (const post of posts) {
-  // get post content (also images will be donwloaded) const content = await client.getPostContent(post.id);
+  // get post content (also images will be downloaded)
+  // Pass all posts for internal link resolution const content = await client.getPostContent(post.id, posts);

   // content.markdown is markdown